 One of the key elements of our business strategy is to license technologies or compounds from companies and/or research institutions.
-The Company may not be able to identify technologies or compounds that are commercially viable, or that are available for licensure under acceptable terms.
-If the Company is able to identify suitable technologies or compounds, the Company may be unable to successfully negotiate a license, or maintain the licensing and collaboration arrangements necessary to develop and commercialize any product candidates.
-The Company may be unable to compete for licenses to available technologies and compounds with companies that are more established than us and have greater financial resources than us.
-Even if the Company is successful in licensing programs, the Company may not be able to satisfy development requirements should the Company be unable to raise additional funding.
+We may not be able to identify technologies or compounds that are commercially viable, or that are available for licensure under acceptable terms.
+If we are able to identify suitable technologies or compounds, we may be unable to successfully negotiate a license, or maintain the licensing and collaboration arrangements necessary to develop and commercialize any product candidates.
+We may be unable to compete for licenses to available technologies and compounds with companies that are more established than us and have greater financial resources than us.
+Even if we are successful in licensing programs, we may not be able to satisfy development requirements should we be unable to raise additional funding.